 Part I - Identification of Majority-Owned Foreign Affiliate - Continued Section B - Industry Classification Affiliate ID Major activity of foreign affiliate 18 What is the one activity below that best describes the major activity of the foreign affiliate? - Mark (X) one.
-Note - For an inactive affiliate, select the activity based on its last active period; for "start-ups," select the intended activity.
-2 Seller of goods the foreign affiliate does not produce Other - Specify 3 Producer or distributor of information What is the MAJOR product or service involved in this activity?
+Note - For an inactive affiliate, select the activity based on its last active period; for "start-ups," select the intended activity, Producer of goods Seller of goods the foreign affiliate does not produce Other - Specify Producer or distributor of information Provider of services 19 What is the MAJOR product or service involved in this activity?
 If a product, briefly state what is done to it, i.e., whether it is mined, manufactured, sold at wholesale, packaged, transported, etc. (For example, "Manufacture widgets to sell at wholesale.")
-Industry classification of foreign affiliate (based on sales or gross operating revenues) • Report in columns (1) and (2) repossible that the col • Report in columns (1) and (2) respectively, the 4-digit International Surveys Industry (ISI) code(s) and the sales associated with each code.
-For a full explanation of each code, see the Guide to Industry Classifications for International Surveys, 2007.
-For an inactive foreign affiliate, enter an ISI code based on its last active period. • Holding companies (ISI code 5512) must show total income.
+Industry classification of foreign affiliate (based on sales or gross operating revenues) • Report in columns (1) and (2) respectively, the 4-digit International Surveys Industry (ISI) code(s) and the sales associated with each code. • For a full explanation of each code, see the Guide to Industry Classifications for International Surveys, 2007. • For an inactive foreign affiliate, enter an ISI code based on its last active period. • Holding companies (ISI code 5512) must show total income.
 To be considered a holding company, income from equity investments must be more than 50 percent of total income.
 In addition, normally at least 50 percent of total assets must consist of investments in affiliates.
 ISI code 5512 (holding company) is an invalid classification if more than 50 percent of income generated, or expected to be generated, by an affiliate is from non-holding company activities.
-Dealers in financial instruments and finance, insurance, and real estate companies see Sales or gross Special Instructions on page 14. operating revenues ISI code (1) (2)What is the foreign affiliate's industry (ISI) code(s) and value(s) for: \$ Bil.
+Dealers in financial instruments and finance, insurance, and real estate companies see Special Instructions on page 14.
+Sales or gross ISI code operating revenues (1) (2)What is the foreign affiliate's industry (ISI) code(s) and value(s) for: \$ Bil.
 Mil.
 Thous.
 Dols.
-000 20 Largest sales or gross operating revenues?.
-000 21 2nd largest sales or gross operating revenues? . . .
-000 22 3rd largest sales or gross operating revenues?. . .
-000 4th largest sales or gross operating revenues?...........
-000 24 5th largest sales or gross operating revenues?. . . .
-000 25 6th largest sales or gross operating revenues?.......
-000 26 7th largest sales or gross operating revenues?...............
-000 What is the foreign affiliate's total sales or gross operating 000 revenues? - Sum of 20 through 27 Remarks
+1030 000 20 Largest sales or gross operating revenues?.
+000 000 1033 000 23 4th largest sales or gross operating revenues?.....
+000 24 5th largest sales or gross operating revenues?.....
+25 6th largest sales or gross operating revenues?.....
+000 1036 26 7th largest sales or gross operating revenues?.....
+000 1037 2 27 Sales or gross operating revenues not accounted for above?.....
+000 1038 2 28 What is the foreign affiliate's total sales or gross operating 000 revenues? - Sum of 20 through 27 Remarks 3 BEA 1040 USE ONLY